 Your phlebotomy schooling contained biology, anatomy, and other healthcare and medical classes.
 This means that you already have some of the skills needed to advance in your career faster.
 All that you need to do now is gain the relevant skills and experience.

 Anything from supervising to becoming an RN or hospital lab technician is an option.
 You could also work for various positions in blood banks.

 We will go into more detail about some of the different ways that you can advance, and what additional schooling, if any, that you will need.

 As you gain experience working as a phlebotomist, you will be able to take classes for certification to move to higher positions.

 Here are some of your employment options:

-You will draw samples of blood from patients, whether in a blood lab or as a blood donor specialist.
-You will have already had schooling for the required skills, and will only need experience.
+You will draw samples of blood from patients, whether it’s in a blood lab, or you’re working as a blood donor specialist.
+You will have already had the schooling for the required skills, and will only need experience.

 Some jobs will only need about one year, but for others will require 7 to 10 years of experience.

 A career in MLT includes some further education, but it is well worth it.
 You will be analyzing blood and other body fluids.
 This includes recording all findings and reporting it to the medical doctor.

 You may also study blood that will be used for transfusions, which will require you to differentiate blood types, cell count, and blood compatibility.